littlepretty/VirtualTimeKernel/patch_description.md

 Known Issues
 ============
 1. For now just __getnstimeofday invoke the dilation code, which means that only gettimeofday can return virtual time.
 The reason is that during our development, this works just fine.
-2. If the application inside container is at a very deep position of the process tree, set_dilation will need to do cascading operations so that the root process's dilation is properly changed.
+2. If the application inside container is at a very deep position of the process tree, `set_dilation` will need to do cascading operations so that the root process's dilation is properly changed.
 This is not implemented yet.
-3. Maybe merge virtualtime_unshare into unshare is better.
+3. Maybe merge 'virtualtime_unshare' into unshare is better.